Aufenthaltstitel: Do I have the right residence permit to start a business in Germany?

 If your business idea is successful and you can support yourself, you can get your residence permit extended, which is initially limited to a maximum of three years.

-4. Niederlassungserlaubnis or: How to stay permanently
+4. Niederlassungserlaubnis: How to stay permanently

 To be eligible for the settlement permit depends on you having the following things: